nvan21/PPO-Pytorch-Implementation/README.md

 - Penalizing the KL coefficient ensures that the updated policy is not too far from the original policy
   - The KL divergence is a measure of how far one probability distribution (like the action probability distribution from a policy) to another probability distribution
   - However, it empirically performs worse than the clipped surrogate objective according to the PPO paper
-- The objective below is maximized each iteration:
-  - objective =

 # PPO Pseudocode